Portkey-AI/hoot/docs/CLOUDFLARE_DEPLOYMENT.md

 3. **Hybrid setup**: Run frontend on Cloudflare Pages, backend on a Node.js server

 **To disable Workers AI** (not recommended):
-Remove the `[ai]` binding from `wrangler.toml` and semantic filtering will fall back to the old behavior.
+Remove the `ai` binding from `wrangler.jsonc` and semantic filtering will fall back to the old behavior.

 ## Cost Estimate